 This perennial bestseller promises immediate relief from acne—but only if readers follow an exact skin treatment protocol.
-Every morning readers are asked to use a salicylic acid skin peel followed by a glycolic acid skin peel followed by moisturizer and sun screen.
-Every evening they are asked to use the saliylic acid skin peel and then the glycolic acid skin peel again, When the exfoliants are washed off, then you apply a benzoyl peroxide gel that you “freeze” into your skin with the application of an ice pack.
+Every morning readers are asked to use a salicylic acid skin peel followed by a glycolic acid skin peel followed by moisturizer and sunscreen.
+Every evening they are asked to use the salicylic acid skin peel and then the glycolic acid skin peel again.
+When the exfoliants are washed off, you apply a benzoyl peroxide gel that you “freeze” into your skin with the application of an ice pack.
 Then you repeat all these steps again the next day, and the next day, and so on until your blemishes have gone away for good.

 This program is most likely to work for you if you have oily skin that is not easily “excited” by chemical treatments.
 If you have sensitive skin, you may wind up making your blemishes more noticeable, not less, and this program will not work for cystic acne or rosacea.
 There will be many people who literally notice a difference overnight.
 But that could be good or bad.

 Dermatologist Herbert Goodheart has written a book about acne that won’t insult anyone’s intelligence but that is easy for anyone to understand.
 Discussing acne in teens, acne in adults, over-the-counter products, antibiotics, Accutane and similar medications, and “weapons of zit destruction,” Goodheart explains complex concepts in a compassionate and engaging style without promoting any particular acne device or skin care product.